apache/www-site/content/travel/stories/interviews/sharan_foga.md

 **Where in the world are you from?**

 I'm a bit of a global traveller.
-I'm originally from the UK but currently live in the Czech Republic
+I'm originally from the UK but currently live in the Czech Republic.

 **What was the most interesting thing you learned at ApacheCon?**